HRT Transgender Dataset

 Dataset creator Karl Ricanek, a professor of computer science at the University of North Carolina at Wilmington, claimed the set was developed in order to protect against the possibility of terrorists using HRT to avoid facial recognition and sneak across borders undetected.

-In July 2022, researchers Os Keyes and Jeanie Austin conducted a peer-reviewed audit of the background and practices of the project published in Big Data & Society and took issue with a number of Ricanek's practices and claims, including:
+In July 2022, researchers Os Keyes and Jeanie Austin published a peer-reviewed audit of the project's background and practices in Big Data & Society which took issue with a number of Ricanek's practices and claims, including:

 That the real reason for the dataset was to strengthen national security - which they deride as 'ludicrous'.

 That Ricanek gained the consent of all those people whose videos he used - which appears not to be the case.